oVirt/ovirt-site/source/feature/networkreloaded.html.md

 *   stp,
 *   priority,
 *   IpConfig,
+*   link_active: True/False,
-*   backend: Reference to the configurator that can apply/delete the configuration.
+*   conf_impl: Reference to the configurator implementation that can apply/delete changes.

 ##### Bond